mrakic96/Hobby-Shop/README.md

     - image
     - action buttons

-2. Edit product details
+2. Edit product details:
   `Both admin and moderator have permission to edit:`
     - name
     - details
     - description
     - price

-3. Delete a product
+3. Delete a product:
   `Both admin and moderator can delete a product.`

-4. Add a new product
+4. Add a new product:
   `Both admin and moderator can add a new product with:`
     - name
     - details